Student Report Guidance

 • They are rarely prepared for learning.

-• Despite attempts to support the pupil e.g. with parent/carer communication or through other intervention, this attitude has not improved.
+• Despite attempts to support the student e.g. with parent/carer communication or through other intervention, this attitude has not improved.

 X Unable to assess